By Sarah Higinbotham, Fan Geng, and Dun Cao

 Beyond A Single Culture: King Lear Researched Essay, Fan Geng

 One of the most important things that I learned from this project is that the literature review is the cornerstone of an academic essay.
 I found more than twenty articles on my topic (which I translated from the Chinese), and then selected articles based on how they would relate to my arguments.
-This experience enhanced my ability to find effective articles not only in English literature, but also my technical writing in the upcoming graduate school in Georgia Tech.
-It is invaluable treasure that I found in this project.
+This experience enhanced my ability to find effective articles in English literature, but also improved my technical writing in preparation for graduate school at Georgia Tech.
+It is an invaluable treasure that I found in this project.

 An Artist I Am: Twelfth Night Book Art, Dun Cao

 English is not my mother tongue, which adds to the difficulties I have reading Shakespeare.
 It was extremely hard when I first read Twelfth Night: unfamiliar words, intricate sentences, minimal understanding of the plot.
 I asked Dr. Higinbotham for help, and as we talked after each class, I told her my discoveries and thoughts while she listened.
 I grew to understand and appreciate Shakespeare.

 As one of my English 1102 projects, I studied book art at the Georgia Tech Paper Museum.
 I choose to define each main character in Shakespeare’s Twelfth Night using Chinese art: a symbol, an element, to reflect my idea.
 Just as we talk and write in a reserved way, Chinese ink painting intentionally leaves blanks.
 The blanks are for readers to have their own thoughts.
 Also, Shakespeare’s characters are similar to characters in Chinese tales.
 They share the same spirit.
 For example, Viola disguises and reveals herself just as Mulan does.
 In my book art project, I paired Olivia, Orsino, Malvolio, and Viola with unique Chinese symbols that directly reflect their characters: